g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 export default App;
 ```
 The `PullToRefresh` component integrated with the `App` component is defined by the code provided.
-In the `PullToRefresh` component, the content for the primary application is located in a `div` which has some padding and a title bar tagged “Pull to Refresh Demo”.
+In the `PullToRefresh` component, the content for the primary application is located in a `div` and has some padding and a title bar tagged “Pull to Refresh Demo”.
 The Tailwind CSS is applied to the header tagging it with larger than usual text size plus bold fonts.
 Finally, the `App` component is exported as the default export.
-Using this setup allows for the implementation of pull-to-refresh on specific content in your main app.
+This setup allows for the implementation of pull-to-refresh on specific content in your main app.

 ## Managing Data Fetching
 At first, we show from 1 to 10.
 When the user pulls down and releases the list, it updates to show from 1 to 49.
-In this case, we need to deal with data fetching at both the initial loading stage and refresh actions.
+In this case, we can deal with data fetching at both the initial loading stage and refresh actions.

 ### Before and After Refresh
 The component starts by defining state variables to store data and track whether it is being retrieved or updated.
-The initial data consists of numbers ranging between one and ten created using the `useState` hook.
+The initial data consists of numbers that range between one and ten created using the `useState` hook.
 Touch event listeners (for example: `handleTouchStart`, `handleTouchMove`, and `handleTouchEnd` are responsible for detecting pull-down gestures.
 For instance, when a user pulls down more than 50 pixels from the top of their touchscreen display it will cause simulated data updating through the `setTimeout` function that passes new information into the state.

 The person pulling down and releasing performs the action that makes the component state to be updated, to show that refresh is taking place.
 The loading state is indicated by displaying a spinner icon.
 After a 1-second delay, the state is updated with numbers from 1 – 49 shown and this causes re-rendering of the component to reflect the new list.